-- All meetings shall be open and public except when the Brown Act authorizes otherwise. - The public has a right to attend and participate in public meetings. - A meaningful agenda must be posted in advance of meetings.
-Discussion and action is limited to the matters listed on the agenda. - That discussions outside of noticed meetings by a majority of Committee Members about an item of business within the subject matter jurisdiction of the Committee are prohibited.
+- A meeting shall be open and public except when the Brown Act authorizes otherwise. - The public has a right to attend and participate in the meeting. - A meaningful agenda must be posted in advance of the meeting. - Discussion and action is limited to the matters listed on the agenda for the meeting. - Discussions (a) outside of noticed meetings (b) by a majority of committee members (c) about an item of business within the subject matter jurisdiction of the committee (d) are prohibited.